oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ### 6.1.8 Invalid CVSS

-It must be tested that the given CVSS object is valid according to the referenced schema.
+It MUST be tested that the given CVSS object is valid according to the referenced schema.

 The relevant paths for this test are: